Tech Support Guide

 Start with 1 cup to 15 gallons of water.
 If you are fighting strong odor, increase that ½ a cup at a time until you no longer have odors, but also do not smell bleach getting through.
 Use regular household bleach that is unscented and unconcentrated.

-This can be difficult your fist time attempting, so don’t give up it can be done.
-Your new feeder tube will appear to be too short; it is not that is the way they come.
+This can be difficult your fist time attempting, so don’t give up, it can be done.
+Your new feeder tube will appear to be too short; it is not.
+That is the way they come.
 It is a good idea to soak the new feeder tube in warm, not too hot, 100 to 110 degrees water for a few minutes.
 This will make it easier to work with.
+Then pull and stretch the feeder tube as best as you can before trying to install it.
 Start by placing the end of the feeder tube into the slot on the SUCTION side first.
 The roller assembly has a notch in it that the tube fits in.
-Then turn on a faucet to get your pressure switch to send power to the pump and use the roller assembly to help feed the tube around until you can place the other end in its slot on the injection side.
+Then turn on a faucet to get your pressure switch to send power to the pump and use the power switch to toggle the roller assembly to help feed the tube around until you can place the other end in its slot on the injection side.
+Replacement Feeder tubes can be order here.
+Well Water Chlorine Systems for chemical injection.
+Note: Most customer unless otherwise informed use a #6 Feeder tube.
+That is the size that comes with the chem pump.

 Reverse Osmosis: Pre and post filters every year.
 Membrane every 3-5 years.
 (This can vary if you are removing a lot of junk out of your water)